AutelSDK/MSDK2.5/README.md

 ### Changelog

+### Version V2.5.100.16

+- **Release Notes**: This version is a trial version of Payload related features, mainly adding load related control and interactive functions.

+- **Notes**: Not officially released yet.

 ### Version V2.5.100

 - **Release Notes**: this version is a backward-compatible release, capable of supporting both 1.7 and 1.8 firmware simultaneously.